EtAiorsW/label-studio-ml-backend-yolov5/README.md

 pytorch >= 2.1.1
 opencv-python ~= 4.8.1.78
 ```
-!!!There are some bugs in label-studio = 1.9.x version!!!
+！！！There are some bugs in label-studio = 1.9.x version！！！

 ### model.py
 ```